shashi/FileTrees.jl/page/index.md

 In contrast, in the previous section, `load` without `lazy=true` simply loaded the data one file at a time eagerly.

-When you lazy-load and chain operations on the lazy loaded data, you are also telling DirTools about the dependency of tasks involved in the computation, hence `exec` on a lazy tree or value will be able to perform these tasks in parallel.
+When you lazy-load and chain operations on the lazy loaded data, you are also telling DirTools about the dependency of tasks involved in the computation. `mapvalues` or `reducevalues` on lazy-loaded data will themselves return trees with lazy values or a lazy value respectively.
+To compute lazy values, you can call the `exec` function.
+This will do the computation in parallel.

- This creates lazy tree of computations (called `Thunk`s).
-Any subsequent `mapvalues` or `reducevalues` will be lazy if called on a lazy-loaded tree.
-At any point to materialize lazy values, you can call the `exec` function.

 ```julia:dir1